 The origins of the Suzuki Hayabusa are well known, but it roughly goes like this if you don’t know.
-During the late 90’s making the fastest production motorcycle was a big thing, with Kawasaki and Honda taking the spoils.
-The ZX11R at 176mph and later the CBR1100XX SuperBlackbird at 179mph.
+During the late 90’s making the fastest production motorcycle was a huge badge of honour, with Kawasaki and Honda taking being the biggest contenders.
+The ZX11R had a top speed of 176mph and later on, the CBR1100XX SuperBlackbird hit 179mph.
 Suzuki wanted in.
-In the natural world, the peregrine falcon ( Japanese ‘Hayabusa’) is the fastest bird, eats blackbirds for breakfast, lunch and tea, quite fitting.
-I got the opportunity to ride the 2021 Suzuki Hayabusa, here’s what I found.
+In the natural world, the peregrine falcon ( Japanese ‘Hayabusa’) is the fastest bird and eats blackbirds for breakfast, lunch and tea, quite fitting.
+New for 2021, Suzuki has bought the Big Busa back. and I got the opportunity to ride the new model, here’s my review.

 The first generation Hayabusa released in 1999 saw its inline 4, 1299cc engine make 173 horsepower.
 11 more than the blackbird, its’s bulbous bodywork cut through the wind allowing the more powerful engine to work easier and faster.
 The 173 horsepower was unheard of at the time, but by using a big displacement engine, ram-air intakes and sophisticated aerodynamics, it made light work of the speed record.

 All this was a great ego boost for Suzuki, but in the real world, riders are not out to break the speed record every ride.
 Still, the power from the engine at any speed allowed great real-world performance, allowing the gears to be used better, giving great rideability and efficiency.

 2021 Hayabusa review